Enrique Tirabocchi

-Enrique Tirabocchi (1887 - February 7, 1948; variously spelled as Enrico Tiraboschi) was an Argentinian marathon swimmer who in August 1926 became the fourth person to successfully swim across the English Channel.
-He was the first person to swim from France to England and finished the swim in 16 hours and 33 minutes, beating the record set by Matthew Webb when he was the first to make the crossing more than 50 years earlier.
+Enrique Tirabocchi (2 Feb 1886 – February 7, 1948; also spelled as Enrico Tiraboschi) was an Argentine marathon swimmer who in August 1923 became the fourth person to successfully swim across the English Channel.
+He was the first person to swim from France to England and finished the swim in 16 hours and 33 minutes, beating the record set by Matthew Webb when he was the first to make the crossing almost 50 years earlier.

 He was born in Italy in Trescore Balneario, a small town near Bergamo.

 Career

 In a February 1920 attempt to swim from Colonia, Uruguay across the River Plate to Buenos Aires, Tirabocchi set a record by being in the water for 24 hours and 2 minutes, breaking the record set by Thomas William Burgess in his 1911 Channel swim of 22 hours and 35 minutes.
 He had made it within 3 miles of finishing the 32 mile distance.
 Tirabocchi had made an unsuccessful attempt to cross the English Channel on August 29, 1922, but was forced out of the water due to exhaustion after 19.5 hours, having it made it within two miles of St. Margaret's Bay.